 Romney tweets home haircut pic, quips 'better salon than Pelosi's'

-Romney mocks Pelosi after uproar over her visit to a California salon, defying local coronavirus guidelines
+Romney mocks Pelosi after uproar over her visit to a California salon that defied local coronavirus guidelines

 Sen. Mitt Romney mocked Nancy Pelosi after tweeting a picture of his wife giving him a haircut at home, saying it was a “better salon” than the one the House speaker visited in defying local coronavirus guidelines.